cmorten/opine/examples/README.md

 - [hello-world](./hello-world) - A basic example of how to configure and start an Opine server.
 - [json](./json) - An example of how to use the `json` body-parser middleware in your Opine applications.
 - [location](./location) - An example of how set the `Location` header using `res.location()` for a `301` redirect.
+- [react](./react) - An example of how you can use Opine with React.
 - [redirect](./redirect) - An example of how to redirect using `res.redirect`.
 - [multi-router](./multi-router) - An example of how to use the Opine `Router` to mount several controllers onto a path within an application / API.
 - [proxy](./proxy) - Example using `opine-http-proxy` as a proxy middleware.